|Macky in 2004.|

 That's me upper left corner, white shirt, behind the swan's tail.

-At St. Patrick's Elementary School in Walkerton, Indiana, the administration took a much different approach.
-We learned quite a bit about positive and negative stimuli within the learning structures we participated in.
+My mother's family is Catholic and after my stint at Walkerton Elementary's kindergarten class, my parent's enrolled me at St. Patrick's Elementary School also in Walkerton, Indiana.
+Right away, I understood the administration of educational experience at this school was going to take a much different approach.
+In first grade, we learned quite a bit about positive and negative stimuli.
+Particularly negative stimuli.
+There were negative consequences for actions that were undesirable in everything we did and within the learning structures we participated in.
 Catechism was a central component of the school curricula and so was radical behaviorism.
 If you follow the teachings of Jesus, you will be rewarded in Heaven.
-However, if you break any of the 10 Commandments, you will spend either a certain amount of your "afterlife" in Limbo or burn in Hell.
+However, if you break any of the 10 Commandments, you will spend either a certain amount of your "afterlife" in Limbo, Purgatory or burn in Hell.
 To a small child, that knowledge gives you a fear of authority.
-You learn to associate rule breaking with horrible outcomes.
+When the nuns yelled at me for a rule infraction, my heart rate jumped and I became stressed.
+I had many joyful memories of my classmates at my Catholic school setting and some wonderful learning experiences related to self-directed learning and art-making (we had no art teacher), however the main thing I learned was to associate rule breaking with horrible outcomes.

 It wasn't just at St. Pat's that radical behaviorism and operant conditioning was big.
-In 7th grade while attending Urey Middle School, my math teacher took me outside in the hallway and proceeded to give me 3 whacks with a wooden paddle because I failed to produce my homework on time.
-My science teacher did the same thing to me!
-This was a regular occurrence for children.
-I felt shame and anger when it happened to me.
+In 7th grade while attending Urey Middle School, my math teacher took me outside to the hallway, pulled out her wooden paddle and gave me 3 whacks because I failed to produce my homework on time!
+My science teacher did the same thing too!
+After talking to my peers at I.U. and throughout my lifetime, I found out paddling as a form of negative reinforcement to comply with curricula mandates was a regular occurrence for children of the United States in the 60's and 70's.
+I felt shame and anger when corporal punishment was utilized on me.
 I learned if you don't follow the teacher's directions, you will suffer!
-I began to associate math and science with physical and emotional pain.
+I began to associate math and science classes with physical and emotional pain.
+I also learned there are figures of authority that are inhumane, obtuse and mechanistic.